JackDunnNZ/UCIData.jl/README.md

 This processes all data folders in the `datafiles` folder.
 The output directory is the `processed` folder.

-It is possible to normalize the data to [0, 1], and/or to limit the number of classes in the output files (for classification only).

     usage: runconvert.jl [-mc]

     optional arguments:
       -m, --missing           whether to keep NAs or remove the rows -c, --categoric         keep categoric features as strings

-For example, if you wanted to keep the missing data but onehot encode categoric features, you can run `julia convert.jl -m`
+For example, if you wanted to keep the missing data as NAs but onehot encode categoric features, you can run `julia convert.jl -m`

 ## Guide to config files